brendatreto/bikesharing/README.md

 As for the previous set of graphs, this image shows the usage by weekday by hours of the day, with the possibility to analyze the data for the gender of the users.

 *Fig 5.
-Usertype by gender*
+User type by gender*

 ![CitiBike (4)](https://user-images.githubusercontent.com/22451540/161120435-c99e2d19-8e9a-4b60-a919-3409e76d28af.png)
-Building up on the previous information, we are showing the number of trips broken down by gender and specific fo the different types of users.
+Building up on the previous information, we are showing the number of trips broken down by gender and specific for the different types of users.

 *Fig 6.
 Peak hours*